limconghan/limconghan.github.io/index.md

 **In Madison**, the [UW Cinematheque](http://cinema.wisc.edu) has impeccable programming.
 Madison is also home to film theorists David Bordwell and Kristin Thompson, who have [one of my favorite film blogs](http://www.davidbordwell.net/blog/).
 If you want **streaming sites** that offer something a little different, try [Mubi](https://mubi.com/) or [The Criterion Channel](https://www.criterionchannel.com/).

 I am from Singapore.
-We have awesome food there.
+We have great food there.